Hammad Niazi

 Hammad Niazi (حماد نیازی) is a Pakistani Urdu language poet.
 He writes ghazals and poems.
-He won the second position in the gazal competition held at the 2009 Annual Women’s Week at Fatima Jinnah Women University.
+He won the second position in the ghazal competition held at the 2009 Annual Women’s Week at Fatima Jinnah Women University.

 Career

 Niazi's two poetry collections khirki mein khwab and zara nam ho have published.
 His poetry work is creative and new imagery.
 He has been appreciated by writers.
 H e is the joint secretary of a literary organisation Halqa-e Arbab-e Zauq, Lahore, Pakistan.